You may want to read:

 Example #3: You can change your mind if there is new or better information.

-It may not have been a sin to make the first decision, as opposed to example #2, which is sinful, but now you realize it would be better to change your mind.
-In such cases, it is not sinning to change your mind.
+You make all kinds of decisions throughout your life.
+You base these decisions on the information you possess at the time.
+Later, based on new data or different circumstances, you decide that another course of action is the best route to take.
+Maybe you have received better counsel.
+Perhaps there is new information, and now you have come to a different awareness.
+It may not have been a sin to make the first decision, as opposed to example #2, but now you realize it would be better to change your mind.
+In such cases, it is not wrong.
 Though you were in faith before, you are no longer in faith to stay in the same place.
-You change your mind and move forward in a different direction, with a new belief.
+You change your mind and move in a different direction with a new belief.

+Changing your mind happens all the time with progressive sanctification (1 Corinthians 13:11).
+There are many things that I believed were right when God first regenerated me, but I have come to a different place in my faith.
 I’ve changed my mind about the type of Bible I read, the clothes I wear, the music I listen to, and the places I go.
-There are many more areas where I have changed my mind, and I hope that I continue to change my mind on many things throughout my life.
+There are many more areas where I have changed my mind, and I hope to continue to change my mind on many things throughout my life.
 If you want to mature as a Christian, you must change your mind in ways that are biblically better and biblically permitted.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.